kbatsuren/monwn/README.md

 This resource has same format, used by the Open Multilingual WordNet.
 You also can find other wordnets from the following webpage: http://compling.hss.ntu.edu.sg/omw/

-# name␉lang␉url␉license
-offset-pos␉lang:lemma␉word
-offset-pos␉lang:def␉sid␉definition
-offset-pos␉lang:exe␉sid␉example
-...
-name	the name of the project
-lang	the iso 3 letter code for the name url	the url of the project license	a short name for the license offset	the Princeton WordNet 3.0 offset 8 digit offset pos	one of [a,v,n,r] (we treat 's' as 'a') lemma	the lemma (word separator normalized to ' ') sid a	the sub id of the definition/example (starting from 0)

 ## License
 This resource is available under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License.
 Read more about this license from https://creativecommons.org/licenses/by-sa/4.0/